KalpKan/Outline/Methods.md

 ## Data Collection

+All drawing data is collected as raw, uninterpreted user input from PencilKit.
+No smoothing, filtering, or assistive features are applied; the app records the user's actual drawing ability without modification.

 For each test trial (after the first 5 practice trials), the following data are recorded:

 - **Raw Stroke Points**: Each drawing is captured as a sequence of points, each with: